MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 - [Visual Studio Community 2017](https://www.visualstudio.com/vs/) or higher
 - A computer running Windows 10 that supports hardware emulation using Hyper-V. For more information, and for a list of requirements, see https://msdn.microsoft.com/en-us/library/mt228280.aspx.
-- An Microsoft Azure subscription.
+- A Microsoft Azure subscription.
 If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial)

 ---